twilio/terraform-provider-twilio/README.md

     value = twilio_api_keys_v2010.key_name
 }
 ```
-To delete a specific key in your terraform configuration you can use the command `terraform destroy -target twilio_api_keys_v2010.<resource name>`.
+To delete a specific key in your terraform infrastructure you can use the command `terraform destroy -target twilio_api_keys_v2010.<resource name>`.
 To delete the terraform key created in this example use `terraform destroy -target twilio_api_keys_v2010.key_name`.

 ### Buy and Configure a Phone Number
 ```terraform